“The Story of the Abushady Archive,” MELA Notes, Middle East Librarians Association, Chicago, IL [PDF archive]

 “The Lost Narratives of A.Z.
-Abushady, Poet and Bee Master,” by Joy Garnett, will appear in Cultural Entanglement in the Pre-Independence Arab World: Arts, Thought, and Literature, edited by Anthony Gorman and Sarah Irving (forthcoming from I.B.
-Tauris).
-Cultural Entanglement includes chapters by Idriss Jebari, Hussam Ahmed, Alia Musallam, Raphael Cormack, Elena Chiti, Yasmine Taan, and others.
+Abushady, Poet and Bee Master,” by Joy Garnett, will appear in Cultural Entanglement in the Pre-Independence Arab World: Arts, Thought, and Literature, edited by Anthony Gorman and Sarah Irving.
+Published by I.B.
+Tauris/Bloomsbury with chapters by Ami Ayalon, Raph Cormack, Alia Mossallam, Elena Chiti, Yasmine Taan, Hussam Raafat, Joy Garnett, Sarah H Awad and Idriss Jebari.
+(Cover painting by Egyptian Greek artist Giorgis Dimou: ‘Dancing in Cafe’ 1948).
 The material draws on a workshop held at the Centre for Advanced Study of the Arab World (CASAW), University of Edinburgh.

 “Facts Become the Enemy: Art and Archives.
-A Conversation with Joy Garnett on The Bee Kingdom” on 3 Quarks Daily.
+A Conversation with Joy Garnett on The Bee Kingdom” on 3 Quarks Daily (Feb.
+2019).
+An interview by Berlin-based artist and writer Andrea Scrima about the long-term project The Bee Kingdom.
 Read the full interview here.

 “AZ Abushady: Revolutionary Egyptian Poet, Feminist, Beekeeper, and More.”
 An interview with artist and writer Joy Garnett by Marcia Lynx Qualey in ArabLit (Aug.
 2013), on a book she is writing about her grandfather, Ahmed Zaki Abushady, the Egyptian poet and bee scientist.
 Read full interview here.